 2. approved by the ministry of education of a foreign country to grant doctoral or masters degrees, and the Committee determines the degree to be equivalent to the same degree approved by the ACAOM or another Committee approved national accrediting agency.

-5.09: continued

-(e) A licensee who has a Ph.D. or a Masters degree in a field other than acupuncture or oriental medicine may, in any advertising or other materials visible to the public pertaining to the licensee's acupuncture practice, include the degree, provided that the field in which the degree was awarded is specified without using an abbreviation (e.g., Ph.D., Musicology).
+(e) A licensee who has a Ph.D. or a masters degree in a field other than acupuncture or oriental medicine may, in any advertising or other materials visible to the public pertaining to the licensee's acupuncture practice, include the degree, provided that the field in which the degree was awarded is specified without using an abbreviation (e.g., Ph.D., Musicology).

 (f) A licensee who has a Ph.D. in a field other than acupuncture or oriental medicine may not, under any circumstances, use the title "doctor" in any advertising or other materials visible to the public pertaining to the licensee's acupuncture practice.

-(g) A licensee may not represent that he/she holds a degree from an acupuncture school other than that degree which appears on his/her application for licensure and has been verified in accordance with the Committee's requirements, unless the additional degree has been also verified in accordance with the Committee's requirements.
+(g) A licensee may not represent that he or she holds a degree from an acupuncture school other than that degree which appears on his or her application for licensure and has been verified in accordance with the Committee's requirements, unless the additional degree has been also verified in accordance with the Committee's requirements.

-(2) Patient Records.
+(2) Acupuncture Records.

 (a) A licensee shall keep a complete and accurate acupuncture record of each patient the licensee treats.
+Any records received from another health care provider involved in the care and treatment of the patient shall be maintained as part of the patient’s acupunture record.
 The record shall include: the name and address of the patient, the licensee's evaluation of the patient, the treatments given including the points needled, and the fee charged for the treatments.
+The record shall include information adequate to enable the licensee or another acupuncturist or health care provider to provide proper diagnosis and treatment.

-A licensee must maintain a patient's acupuncture record for a minimum period of seven years from the date of the last acupuncture treatment.
+(b) A licensee must maintain a patient's acupuncture record for a minimum period of 10 years from the date of the last acupuncture treatment.
+However, if the patient is a minor on the date of the last patient encounter, the licensee must maintain the pediatric patient’s records for a minimum period of either 10 years from the date of the last patient encounter or until the patient reaches the age of 18, whichever is the longer retention period.
+A licensee must maintain a patient’s records in a manner which permits the former patient or a successor provider reasonable access to the records within the terms of 243 CMR 5.00.

-(b) At a patient's request, a licensee shall provide the patient or another specifically authorized person with the following:
+(c) At a patient's request, a licensee shall provide the patient or another specifically authorized person with the following:

-1. a summary of the patient's record, including all data deemed necessary by the patient or the specifically authorized person;
+1. the opportunity to inspect that patient’s acupuncture record;

 2. a copy of the entire acupuncture record; or